abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerClientSecrets

-This table can be used to store information about secrets of a client, including the secret value, expiration date, and client id.
+This table can store information about the secrets of a client, including the secret value, expiration date, and client id.

 #### Foreign Keys